Cyber-security regulation: NIS Directive

 On July 6, 2016, the European Parliament set into policy the Directive on Security of Network and Information Systems (the NIS Directive).

 The directive went into effect in August 2016, and all member states of the European Union were given 21 months to incorporate the directive's regulations into their own national laws.
 The aim of the NIS Directive is to create an overall higher level of cybersecurity in the EU.
 The directive significantly affects digital service providers (DSPs) and operators of essential services (OESs).
 Operators of essential services include any organizations whose operations would be greatly affected in the case of a security breach if they engage in critical societal or economic activities.
 Both DSPs and OES are now held accountable for reporting major security incidents to Computer Security Incident Response Teams (CSIRT).
 While DSPs are not held to as stringent regulations as operators of essential services, DSPs that are not set up in the EU but still operate in the EU still face regulations.
 Even if DSPs and OES outsource the maintenance of their information systems to third parties, the NIS Directive still holds them accountable for any security incidents.

 The member states of the EU are required to create a NIS directive strategy, which includes the CSIRTs, in addition to National Competent Authorities (NCAs) and Single Points of Contact (SPOCs).
 Such resources are given the responsibility of handling cybersecurity breaches in a way that minimizes impact.
 In addition, all member states of the EU are encouraged to share cyber security information.

 Security requirements include technical measures that manage the risks of cybersecurity breaches in a preventative manner.
 Both DSP and OES must provide information that allows for an in depth assessment of their information systems and security policies.
 All significant incidents must be notified to the CSIRTs.
 Significant cybersecurity incidents are determined by the number of users affected by the security breach as well as the longevity of the incident and the geographical reach of the incident.
-A NIS 2 is in the making.

-Only 23 Member States have fully implemented the measures contained with the NIS Directive.
-Infringement proceedings against them to enforce the Directive have not taken place, and they are not expected to take place in the near future.
-This failed implementation has led to the fragmentation of cybersecurity capabilities across the EU, with differing standards, incident reporting requirements and enforcement requirements being implemented in different Member States.

-EU Cybersecurity Act
+EU Cybersecurity Act (CRA)

-The EU Cybersecurity Act establishes an EU-wide cybersecurity certification framework for digital products, services and processes.
-It complements the NIS Directive.
+The Cyber Resilience Act (Regulation (EU) 2024/2847) sets horizontal cybersecurity requirements for products with digital elements.
+It was adopted on 23 October 2024.
+Application is staged, with certain provisions applying in 2026 and full application from 11 December 2027, as set out in Article 71.
 ENISA will have a key role in setting up and maintaining the European cybersecurity certification framework.